-I was honored to know John David Carter for well over a decade before he passed away in 2013.
-His friendship was deep and entertaining, and the many stories he told me about his life made for a fascinating tale of triumph and tragedy.
+I was fortunate to know John David Carter for well over a decade before he passed away in 2013.
+His friendship was fully entertaining, and the many stories he told me about his life made for a fascinating tale of triumph and tragedy.
 He had a sharp wit, a wry sense of humor, and an enduring love for the many brothers and sisters he grew up with at the Eliada Orphanage.

 David’s life was defined by two people: the mother who gave him away as an infant, and Lucius Bunyan Compton, the founder of Eliada.
-David spent his entire life wondering how things might have been different, but he never doubted for a moment that Eliada was his true home. – CBD
+He spent his entire life wondering how things might have been if his mother hadn’t abandoned him at birth, but he never doubted for a moment that Eliada was his true home. – CBD

 My name is John David Carter, and I was born on April 2, 1936.
 I was born here in Asheville, N.C.
 You want to know how it was that I arrived at Eliada Orphanage?
 I was… my mother gave birth to me at Faith Cottage, a place that was founded by Dad Compton for unwed mothers.
 I was born there, and when I was three months old, I was taken from my mother and brought to Eliada.

 I didn’t know my mother’s name for quite some time, until well after I had come out of service.
 That kind of private information was withheld from you, I believe.
 So after writing to the Eliada office, I found out my mother’s name.
 It was actually her maiden name.
 Of course, she was married by then and had three other kids.

 She was a very pretty lady though, and after I contacted her, she wanted me to come and live with her and her family.
 But her husband never knew she had a son who was in his twenties, and I always felt out of place.
 Then they started getting into it, so I decided to pack up and leave.
 She wanted to go with me but I said no way are you leaving your family, and then I left.
 I didn’t really see a lot of her after that.